abstractiondev/AzureWebFarm/README.md

 1. Create a new Web project in Visual Studio using the `ASP.NET Empty Web Application` template and delete the `Web.config`, `Web.Test.config` and `Web.Release.config` files
 2. `Install-Package AzureWebFarm`
 3. Ensure the `App.config` file got copied to your web project directory.
 If it didn't then use the "Add Existing Item" dialog to find the `App.config` file in `../packages/AzureWebFarm.X.X.X.X/content/App.config`
-3. (optional) use ReSharper (or similar) to change the namespaces in `Global.asax.cs` and `WebRole.cs` to match your assembly namespace
+4. (optional) Remove the `Web.Debug.config` and `Web.Release.config` files that got created
-4. Ensure all the files in the StartUp folder are marked `Copy Always` and (optionally; keeps down your Azure package size) have a Build Action of `None`
+5. (optional) Change the namespaces in `WebRole.cs` to match your assembly namespace
-5. Create a cloud project with no roles attached to it and then add the web application you created in step 1 as a web role (Right-click on Roles in the cloud project and select Add > Web Role Project in solution)
+7. Create a cloud project with no roles attached to it and then add the web application you created in step 1 as a web role (Right-click on Roles in the cloud project and select Add > Web Role Project in solution)
-6. Ensure App.config gets copied to bin/ProjectName.dll.config before the Azure package is created using something like this in your `.ccproj` file (change the WebProjectName to the name of your web project):
+8. Ensure App.config gets copied to bin/ProjectName.dll.config before the Azure package is created using something like this in your `.ccproj` file (change the WebProjectName to the name of your web project):

           <PropertyGroup>
             <WebProjectName>AzureWebFarm.Example.Web</WebProjectName>